How to Sew Bias Tape. The best 3 methods out there.

 For example, to cover a garment’s inner seams that don’t have a lining.

-I have also used it to make straps by sewing it on the armholes of spaghetti straps tops.
+I have also used it to make straps by sewing them on the armholes of spaghetti strap tops.

-Actually, I used it recently to sew a canal for the edge of my DIY Ironing Board Cover.
+Actually, I used it recently to sew a channel for the edge of my DIY Ironing Board Cover.
 It looks amazing.

-And with this lovely green bias tape, I made myself, I am going to make some fabric boxes and sew the top of them with this tape.
+With this lovely green bias tape, which I made myself, I am going to make some fabric boxes and sew the tops of the raw edges with it.

 How to sew bias tape

-The simple way to explain how to sew double folded bias tape is that you open the tape and join it with the edge of the fabric then you cover this part with the rest of the bias tape and topstitch the other side.
+The simple way to explain how to sew double-folded bias tape is to open the tape and join it with the edge of the fabric.
+Then, you cover this part with the rest of the bias tape and topstitch the other side.

-As I told you I will show you 3 techniques for binding.
+As I told you, I will show you three techniques for binding.

 How to sew bias tape